Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Is there any glamour to be found in breeding cats?

-You get a chance to raise kittens again!
+You also get a chance to raise kittens again!
 Even though your kitten is now a cat, you’ll have the opportunity to have kittens around the house.
+Who wouldn’t love to have a life surrounded by kittens?

 Another expense you shouldn’t disregard is vet bills.
 Your adult cats will need to be vetted regularly and receive their shots.
-A cat’s health is unfortunately overlooked by their owner, while dogs are generally taken to the vet every year.
+A cat’s health is unfortunately often overlooked by their owner, while dogs are generally taken to the vet every year.
 This isn’t necessarily done intentionally by the owner.
-It’s most likely because cats stay indoors and don’t seem to need regular medical attention.
+It’s mostly because cats stay indoors and don’t seem to need regular medical attention.
 But they should still receive their shots and be vaccinated against rabies regardless of where they live.
 As for a breeder, your cats will need their yearly exams and dental checkups to keep them healthy and happy.
 Your kittens will need their health exams and vaccinations.
 If you are sending a kitten to a buyer via the airlines, you’ll need to get a health certificate.
 These medical bills can add up quickly.
 And this isn’t even counting when your cats get sick or injured.
-Personally, we are always at the vet, it seems, but that’s because we take our pets to the vet at the slightest sign of illness.
-It could be as simple as diarrhea, but they are our children, now that our human children have all grown up and moved out.

 Other expenses you can expect are the cost of quality cat food, kitty litter, toys, and other supplies.
 To keep your cats happy, you have to keep them entertained, and to keep them healthy, they should be fed nutritionally balanced food.
 You should not skimp on these factors.
 A happy, healthy cat will produce healthy kittens.